 how vans old skool became the most important shoe in the world

-From the feet of skaters to the shoe rack of Julia Roberts and fashion weeks around the world, just why has the whole world gone Old Skool?
+From the feet of skaters to the shoe rack of Julia Roberts and fashion weeks around the world, just why has the fashion world gone Old Skool?

 "The Old Skool in particular is a skate-based silhouette that anybody's allowed to don without fear of fashion retribution."